antje12/9-Experts-in-Team-Innovation/README.md

 ## Applying PostgreSQL Migrations
 The easiest way to apply the migrations is to start docker-compose by using one of the `startdocker` scripts at the root of the project.
-They automatically configure both Postgresql and Mongodb after all the containers are up and running.
+They automatically configure both PostgreSQL and Mongodb after all the containers are up and running.

 If you don't use the `startdocker` scripts, follow these instructions: